c-toolbox/TellUs-SocketUI/frontend/README.md

 When an element is interacted with, SocketUI sends an event message matching the type of the UI element.
 For instance, clicking a button element results in a button event message.

 The `type` and `id` properties in an event message matches the type and id of an element in the config.
-The `value` property is provided for UI elements that can be modified, such as a slider with a number value or a dropdown with a string value.
+The `value` property is provided for UI elements that can be modified, such as a slider with a numeric value or a dropdown with a string value.

-In event messages, the `type` and `id` properties correspond to the type and id of an element in the config.
-The `value` property is included for modifiable elements and its type depents on the type of element.
-A slider has a numeric value, a dropdown has a string value, a switch has a boolean value.

 ```jsonc
 {